-The Power Supply block Diagram
+Power Supply block Diagram

 Many electronic circuits need a direct current (DC) voltage source, but what we commonly find are voltage sources of alternating current (AC).
 In order to achieve a direct current voltage source, the alternating current input must follow a conversion process like the one shown in the power supply block diagram below.

-The Power Supply electric parts
+Power Supply block diagram parts

 The electrical transformer receives on the primary winding an AC voltage and delivers on the secondary winding a different AC voltage (a lower one).
 This AC output voltage must be according to the DC voltage we want to obtain at the end.

-For example: If we want to obtain a final DC voltage of 12 volts, the secondary windings of the transformer must have an AC voltage no less of 9 volts.
+For example: If we want a 12 VDC output, the secondary winding of the transformer must have an AC voltage no less of 9 volts.

 In this case, we can choose a transformer with a 12 volts AC secondary winding.
 With this AC voltage, we can get a peak voltage of: Vp = 12 x 1.41 = 16.92 volts.